FIWARE/tools.Fabre/README.md

-# Fiware api blueprint renderer
+# Fiware API blueprint renderer

 Tool for parsing a FIWARE specification file and rendering it to a HTML page.